alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 coordination through individuals.
 Changes within the team could lead to losing access to the entire organization.
 To avoid this, you have two options:

-  - Add multiple personal accounts as collaborators
+  - Choose a sponsoring tier with multiple seats to add additional accounts as collaborators
-  - Create and add a bot account, which is [a new personal account] that does not belong to a specific individual but is publicly or privately listed as the owner of the GitHub organization
+  - Create a bot account, which is [a new personal account] that does not belong to a specific individual but is publicly or privately listed as the owner of the GitHub organization and name this as the collaborator

 Employing a bot account for access management and initiating your public or [private] sponsorship offers a streamlined approach to handling all of your